truenas/middleware/docs/userguide/freenas_account.rst

 `nologin(8) <http://www.freebsd.org/cgi/man.cgi?query=nologin>`_.
 For security reasons, and to prevent breakage of system services, you should not modify the system accounts.

-To create a user account, click the "Add New User" button to open the screen shown in Figure 4.2b.
+To create a user account, click the "Add User" button to open the screen shown in Figure 4.2b.
 Some settings are only available in "Advanced Mode".
 To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.
 Table 4.2a summarizes the options which are available when you create or modify a user account.